rafalrydzkowski/PowerBI_World_Wide_Importers_Dashboard/README.md

 ## Conclusion

-This updated dashboard (Version 2.0) showcases Power BI's ability to transform extensive job posting data into a powerful, streamlined tool for career analysis.
-It empowers Job Seekers, Job Transitioners, and Job Swappers by allowing them to filter and explore essential market insights efficiently on a single page, helping them make informed decisions about their next career move.
+This updated dashboard showcases Power BI's ability to transform raw sales data into a powerful, streamlined tool for Company Performance analysis.
+It empowers Corporate's executives by allowing them to filter and explore essential sales trends insights efficiently on a 3 diffrent pages, helping them make data-driven decisions about their next business moves.